Cyprus Hydrocarbons

 First Licensing Round

-The first licensing round launched Cyprus offshore exploration.
-Block 12 was awarded to Noble Energy (now Chevron), leading to the Aphrodite discovery in 2011.
+The first licensing round (11 blocks offered; Blocks 3 and 13 were excluded) launched Cyprus offshore exploration.
+Only Block 12 was awarded, to Noble Energy (now Chevron), leading to the Aphrodite discovery in 2011.

 2012